cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/introduction_to_blueprints/writing_blueprint.md

 {{< /highlight >}}

 The [capabilities](https://docs.cloudify.co/latest/developer/blueprints/spec-capabilities/) section exposes the relevant resources to the outside world.
-A capability will often be an API endpoint, website URL or other information that is needed to access the environment.
+A capability will often be an API endpoint, website URL, or other information that is needed to access the environment.
 Capabilities can be consumed by end users, such as the user who deployed the blueprint.
 They can also be consumed by other blueprint deployments.

-In this specific example we print the input value using the get_input [intrinsic function](https://docs.cloudify.co/latest/developer/blueprints/spec-intrinsic-functions/)
+In this specific example we print the input value using the get_input [intrinsic function](https://docs.cloudify.co/latest/developer/blueprints/spec-intrinsic-functions/).

 ## Nodes and Resources

-The previous example introduced you to a simple blueprint and its high-level sections.
-Next, you will take a look at a slightly more complicated example so that you can build an understanding of how nodes and resources are modeled in {{< param product_name >}}.
+The previous example, introduced you to a simple blueprint and its high-level sections.
+Next, you will take a look at a slightly more complicated example so that you can understand how nodes and resources are modeled in {{< param product_name >}}.

-The [Hello World example](https://docs.cloudify.co/latest/trial_getting_started/examples/local/local_hello_world_example/) runs a simple web server application locally on the {{< param product_name >}} manager.
-It illustrated how you can write a simple service lifecycle operation and execute it using {{< param product_name >}}.
+The [Hello World example](https://docs.cloudify.co/latest/trial_getting_started/examples/local/local_hello_world_example/) runs a simple web server application locally on the {{< param product_name >}} Manager.
+It illustrates how you can write a simple service lifecycle operation and execute it using {{< param product_name >}}.
 The topology view in the UI is very simple, as this blueprint consists of a single node:

 <img src="/images/trial_getting_started/blueprint-examples/note-type-toplogy.png"  width="200" height="200" >

 The blueprint file can be found [here.](https://github.com/cloudify-community/blueprint-examples/blob/master/introduction-to-blueprints/ex2-node-type-blueprint.yaml)

-### Node templates
+### Node Templates

 {{< highlight  yaml >}}
 node_templates: